jaegeste/fem-course/docs/03_kragbalken.en.md

 <!-- markdownlint-disable MD033 -->

 <?quiz?>
-question: Why should the force in the FEM model not be applied only to an edge or a single node?
+question: Why should a force in an FEM model not be applied only to an edge or a single node?
 answer: To make the calculation run faster.
 answer-correct: Because otherwise unrealistically high local stresses (singularities) occur.
 answer: To reduce the von Mises stress.
 content:
-<strong>Hint:</strong> Always distribute loads over surfaces to obtain realistic results.
+<strong>Note:</strong> Always apply loads to surfaces to obtain realistic results.
 <?/quiz?>

 <?quiz?>
-question: Why is deformation often shown exaggerated in ANSYS?
+question: Why is deformation in ANSYS often shown exaggerated?
 answer-correct: To make the shape change visually more apparent.
 answer: Because the mesh is too coarse.
 answer: To increase the stresses.
 content:
-<em>Tip:</em> The scaling factor is only for visualization; the actual values can be found in the results tables.
+<em>Tip:</em> The scale factor is only for visualization; the numerical values are shown in the results tables.
 <?/quiz?>

 <?quiz?>
 question: What is the unit of the von Mises stress?
 answer: Newton
 answer-correct: Pascal (N/m²)
-answer: Meters per second
+answer: Meter per second
 content:
-<em>Tip:</em> It is a stress unit.
+<em>Tip:</em> It is a unit of stress.
 <?/quiz?>

 <?quiz?>
-question: What influence does the choice of boundary conditions have on the simulation result?
-answer: None at all.
-answer: It only affects the color of the display.
-answer-correct: It has a decisive influence on the deformations and stress distribution.
+question: How can divergence in an FEM result be recognized?
+answer: When the deformation decreases.
+answer: When the stresses remain constant.
+answer-correct: When the stresses keep increasing with further mesh refinement.
 content:
-<strong>Hint:</strong> Incorrect boundary conditions lead to physically incorrect results.
+<em>Tip:</em> Divergent behavior often indicates geometric or load-related singularities.
+<?/quiz?>

+<?quiz?>
+question: Why is the analytical solution important for the bending of a cantilever beam?
+answer-correct: It serves as a reference for verifying the FEM results.
+answer: It completely replaces the simulation.
+answer: It shows only qualitative trends.
+content:
+<strong>Note:</strong> Analytical comparisons help identify modeling errors and deviations in FEM results.
+<?/quiz?>

+<?quiz?>
+question: Why does a fixed constraint not allow Poisson’s effect?
+answer: Because the material becomes completely rigid.
+answer-correct: Because all degrees of freedom are fixed, including lateral deformations.
+answer: Because the load no longer acts.
+content:
+<strong>Note:</strong> With a fixed constraint, all displacements—including lateral ones—are locked, so Poisson’s effect cannot occur.
+<?/quiz?>

+<?quiz?>
+question: What can be set instead if Poisson’s effect should be allowed?
+answer: Nothing, it always remains fixed.
+answer-correct: The lateral displacement degree of freedom can be released (external displacement).
+answer: The material can be changed to viscous.
+content:
+<em>Tip:</em> If Poisson’s effect is desired, the lateral displacement at the constraint must not be fixed.
 <?/quiz?>

 <!-- markdownlint-enable MD033 -->